List of 1 items.

 The successful candidates will demonstrate emotional intelligence, empathy for prospective families, and an understanding of the needs and sensitivities of parents, students, faculty, staff, and administrators in support of enrollment and retention strategies.
 Experience in admissions and/or independent schools is preferred.

 This is a full-time, exempt position.
-Compensation is based on educational attainment and relevant experience, with a biweekly pay range of $2,692.31 to $3,461.54, in accordance with the School’s regular payroll practices and subject to applicable withholdings.
+Compensation is based on educational attainment and relevant experience, with a salary range of $80K to $100k in accordance with the School’s regular payroll practices and subject to applicable withholdings.

 At this time, the School is unable to offer initial visa sponsorship for this position.
 Candidates must have current authorization to work in the United States.
 Applicants who already hold a valid work visa are welcome to apply.